bisq-network/bisq/CONTRIBUTING.md

  - `Concept ACK` means "I agree in the general principle of this pull request";
  - `Nit` refers to trivial, often non-blocking issues.

+Please note that Pull Requests marked `NACK` and/or Github's `Change requested` are closed after 30 days if not addressed.

 ## Compensation